-What if I can't take the test this year due to COVID-19 restrictions?
+What if I can't take my subject's admissions test due to COVID-19 restrictions?

 - We expect almost all candidates to take tests at test centres as they usually would.

-- If you have successfully registered for your test by the deadline, you will be contacted with information on what action you need to take if your circumstances change in the days running up to test day.
+- If you have successfully registered for your test by the deadline, you should have received information on what action you need to take if your circumstances change in the days running up to test day.

-- Please see our sample timetable for start and finish times.
+- Please see our test timetable for start and finish times.

-- The BMAT, CAT, ELAT, MAT, MLAT, OLAT and Philosophy test will go ahead as planned in test centres internationally on Wednesday 4 November.
+- The BMAT, CAT, ELAT, MAT, MLAT, OLAT and Philosophy test will take place on Wednesday 4 November.

 - The test date for the HAT, TSA and PAT has been moved to Thursday 5 November to facilitate adherence to local social distancing measures.

-- Students applying for the following courses will now sit these on 5 November:
+- Students applying for the following courses will now sit these tests on 5 November:

 - Economics and Management

 - Engineering Science

 - History and Economics - both the HAT and TSA (Section 1) will be sat on Thursday 5 November

 - History and English